Avi8863/KissMiss/README.md

 ## Description

-Strangers App is an Android application that allows users to engage in random video calling with strangers.
+KissMiss App is an Android application that allows users to engage in random video calling with strangers.
 It provides a platform for spontaneous and exciting connections, enabling users to have video conversations with people from around the world.

 The app utilizes WebRTC (Web Real-Time Communication) technology for seamless peer-to-peer video and audio communication.
 With its intuitive user interface and robust functionality, Strangers App provides a unique and immersive experience for users to meet and interact with new people through video calls.